Day 03 (S2)

 "Why, what do you mean?"
 Rina asked.

-"Well," the the guard said, he's a little nuts.
+"Well," the the guard started, "he's a little nuts.
 He doesn't really speak in coherent sentences most of the time."

 Rina and Alice both rolled their eyes, "Take us to him anyway..."
 Rina said, "Please."